AlisonW417/meal_planner/README.md

-// get elements by class in order to append all meal items at once
-// remove appContainer and dailyMealPlan classes?
-// make one button for updating meals and set to limit of 7 to populate meals
-// change direction of table?
-display ingredients in sorted order (add this later) create meal card div rather than using the table format make sure all seed data has ingredients

-updated routes in rails api (only the routes being used)

-add status and error handling to rails controllers? (video 7, 16:00 min mark)

 NEXT TIME: start at video 8, 33:10
+Priorities:
+- set limit for select meal button to 7 times(1 week of meals)
+- consider refactoring make meals populate as dialy meal cards rather than current table layout -- or change table direction? need to denote day of the week.
+- decide on and execute 3rd fetch request (give options to delete meal for list)
+- add ingredients to all seed data (check on null result in grocery list)

+Hopes:
+- change ingredient display (allow sorting)
+- add status and error handling to rails controllers? (video 7, 16:00 min mark)

+Don't Forget To:
+- update routes in rails api (only the routes being used)
+- remove appContainer and dailyMealPlan classes?
+- write README
+- record coding session
+- write blog post
+- record video walkthrough